Kaysims/Grip-Club/README.md

 </details><br />

-3. Google dev tools flagged "Eliminate render-blocking resources" this was an error across all pages and prevented the site's performance from getting 100 points in the desktop site and points knocked off for the mobile site.
+3. Google dev tools flagged "Eliminate render-blocking resources" this was an error across all pages and prevented the site's performance from getting 100 points on the desktop site and points knocked off for the mobile site.
 I also run a coverage report on dev tools, to see what the render-blocking was affecting, and it showed CSS and JS were affected.
 From what I have read it could be due to google fonts being imports in the CSS instead of links in the head section and or something to do with JS.
-I have decided to leave this bug for this project, I hope as I gain more knowledge during this course I will be able to solve this in the future.
+I have decided to leave this bug for this project, as I gain more knowledge during this course I will be able to solve this in the future.

 <details><summary><b>Render-Blocking Image Unfixed Bug</b></summary>